 POOL TIPS

 Mechanical timers are easy to install and operate.
-Using pegs or time trippers, you can set specific times for your pool pump to run, helping you avoid unnecessary energy costs and extending the life of your motor.
+Using pegs or time trippers, you can set specific times for your swimming pool pump to run, helping you avoid unnecessary energy costs and extending the life of your motor.
 Some timers even come with features like freeze protection and heater delay, adding an extra layer of safety and efficiency.

-Automated systems can also optimize your solar pool heating by integrating temperature sensors and actuator valves, which direct water flow as needed.
-Actuator valves automatically shift water between different parts of the system, making tasks like heating your pool or spa seamless.
+Automated systems can also optimize your solar swimming pool heating by integrating temperature sensors and actuator valves, which direct water flow as needed.
+Actuator valves automatically shift water between different parts of the system, making tasks like heating your swimming pool or spa seamless.
+For those with a saltwater swimming pool, linking your saltwater chlorine generator to the controller provides the added benefit of monitoring chlorine levels and maintaining a healthy swimming pool environment with minimal effort.

 While automation brings many benefits, it’s important to recognize that repairs for these systems can be costly.
 Components like microprocessors and circuit boards can be vulnerable to power surges, corrosion, and even pest infestations.
-When issues arise with automated systems, it’s usually necessary to consult a qualified pool technician for accurate diagnosis and repair.
+When issues arise with automated systems, it’s usually necessary to consult a qualified swimming pool technician for accurate diagnosis and repair.

-In the end, automating your pool maintenance is a game-changer.
+In the end, automating your swimming pool maintenance is a game-changer.
 No more running back and forth to the equipment pad—just set it and forget it!

 READY TO DIVE IN?